todd-dsm/mac-ops/README.md

 * Get the latest OS Updates,
 * Install the Xcode CLI Tools
-* Make sure you have a Github account then attach your public ssh key to the account, and
+* Make sure you have a GitHub account then attach your public ssh key to the account, and
 * Save some details about apps that are currently installed.

 ```zsh
 curl -fsSL  t.ly/TuKH  2>&1 | zsh | tee /tmp/install-prep.out
 ```

-If you need to backup first, check the [rsync-backups] page.
+If you need to back up first, check the [rsync-backups] page.
 The restore process in the `bootstrap.sh` script relies on a consistent backup ;-)

 ***